garrettkrohn/portfolio/src/pages/posts/netBeansToNeovim.md

 ## IDEs

+When I first began learning to code, I didn't really understand what an IDE was and I assumed that all of them were more or less the same.
+This is of course ludicrous because they are all good, except for that one.

+## Netbeans

 My first experience with coding was in a coding bootcamp where I was required to use the same IDE as the instructor, which makes sense.
 Unfortunately, that meant that I was going